Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 ## Consuming the Edge Proxy

 The Edge Proxy provides an identical set of API methods as our Core API.
 This means you simply need to point your SDK to the Edge Proxy domain name and you're good to go.
-For example, lets say you had your proxy running locally, you could simply do:
+For example, lets say you had your proxy running locally as per the instructions above, you could simply do:

 ```bash
 curl "http://localhost:8000/api/v1/flags" -H "x-environment-key: 95DybY5oJoRNhxPZYLrxk4" | jq